 Carbon, Energy and Business Travel

-We have achieved our carbon neutrality commitment and are progressing toward our goal of 100% renewable power for our global electricity needs by year-end 2020 (98% coverage to date).
-Additionally, in 2019, we surpassed our 2020 goal of a 10% absolute energy reduction by reducing our usage by 12% across our operationally-controlled facilities.
+We have achieved our carbon neutrality commitment and our goal of sourcing 100% renewable power for our global electricity needs by year-end 2020 (99.1% is market-matched according to criteria from RE100).
+Additionally, we surpassed our 2020 goal of reducing our absolute energy use by 10% and achieved a reduction of 27% across our operationally-controlled facilities off of our 2013 baseline.

 2025 Commitments around Carbon, Energy and Business Travel

-- Reduce energy intensity by 20% from a 2017 baseline for offices under operational control
+- Reduce energy intensity (kWh / sf) by 20% from a 2017 baseline for offices under operational control

 - Extend Scope 3 carbon neutrality commitment for business travel to include hotel night stays